-- Terminates employment at age 55 or older with at least two years of contributory service, or
+- Terminates employment at age 55 or older;

-- Reaches age 55 without taking benefit from the plan after terminating employment before age 55 with at least two years of contributory service.
+- Reaches age 55 without taking benefit from the plan after terminating employment before age 55.

 A member who is a firefighter is eligible for an immediate pension when he or she:

-- Terminates employment at age 50 or older with at least two years of contributory service, or
+- Terminates employment at age 50 or older;

-- Reaches age 50 without taking benefit from the plan after terminating employment before age 50 with at least two years of contributory service
+- Reaches age 50 without taking benefit from the plan after terminating employment before age 50.

 Transferring Service from Other Pension Plans

 More than 600 BC employers are part of the Municipal Pension Plan including municipalities, school districts, colleges, health care, police and fire.
 If you are considering a move from an employer currently participating in the MPP to the City of Richmond and you are currently an active member of the plan, your membership with the pension plan will continue.

 Transfer agreements (also referred to as reciprocal transfer agreements) allow pension plan members to carry pension rights from one plan to another.
 The MPP has transfer agreements with a number of pension plans across Canada.
 There are no agreements with plans outside of Canada.
 Visit www.pensionsbc.ca for more information on transfer agreements.